 Other living costs

-- Weekly Opal card (smartcard travel ticket) for buses, trains, light rail and ferries – limits fares to $65 a week or less
+- Monthly Opal card (smartcard travel ticket) for buses, trains, light rail and ferries – limits fares to $217.39 a month or less

 For more information on living costs in Australia and the minimum financial requirements to receive a student visa, visit studyinaustralia.gov.au.

 For more information on Opal cards, visit opal.com.au.

 The living costs for a single person in Australia are $26,741 per year according to homeloanexperts.com.au/mortgage-calculators/living-expenses-calculator.
 Any school-aged dependents accompanying overseas students to Australia will be required to pay full fees if they are enrolled in either a government or non-government school.

 “My favourite things about the house are my room and my bathroom, and I love Natasha making dinner.
 It’s very good in homestay so don’t be nervous.”